|

 ListModel getModel()Set or get the model that contains the contents of the list. void setListData(Object[])

 void setListData(Vector)Set the items in the list.
-These methods implicitly create an immutable ListModel
+These methods implicitly create an immutable ListModel.

 Managing the List's Selection Method Purpose void addListSelectionListener(